LGBTQ+ Focused EMDR Group Consultation

 I am an EMDRIA Consultant.
 I have been trained in EMDR since 2001 and have extensive trauma training.
 I work from a phase based trauma approach and integrate different theories and experts such as Laurel Parnell, Janina Fisher, and Dick Schwartz.
 I have found that using a parts model has dramatically increased my success rate using EMDR.
 If you have clients whom get stuck when doing EMDR using this model helps them get identify their stuck parts and move from there.
 I am also trained in Flash and integrate that both into my clinical work and my consultation work.

 In addition, I am Queer and Gender Non-Conforming in my identity and consult from a social justice perspective.
-I am a WPATH Certified Gender Specialist.
-I use she/they pronouns.
+I use They/She pronouns.

 Presenting a case